-- 1. Will changes in mean annual and seasonal GST closely mimic climate change-induced changes in mean annual and seasonal AT? - 2.
-Can monthly GST data be utilised to predict monthly GWT in shallow aquifers by adopting an empirical approach? - 3.
-How will shallow GWT respond to climate change on a monthly basis and what are the implications for salmonid thermal refugia?
+- 1. will changes in mean annual and seasonal GST closely mimic climate change-induced changes in mean annual and seasonal AT? - 2. can monthly GST data be utilised to predict monthly groundwater temperature in shallow aquifers by adopting an empirical approach? - 3. how will shallow groundwater temperature respond to climate change on a monthly basis and what are the implications for salmonid thermal refugia?

-These questions will be answered in reference to a small forested catchment with available field data (AT, GST, and GWT), and in which cold groundwater discharge has been observed to provide thermal refugia for salmonids.
-This work differs from previous GST studies by employing multiple GCMs and by investigating climate change impacts on surface processes in a warmer climate, albeit still with seasonal snow cover.
+These questions will be answered in reference to a small forested catchment with available field data (AT, GST, and groundwater temperature), and in which cold groundwater discharge has been observed to provide thermal refugia for salmonids.
+Thus, the answers to these scientific questions will primarily be valid for our particular study site.
+This work differs from previous future GST studies (question 1) by employing multiple GCMs and by investigating climate change impacts on surface processes in a warmer climate, albeit still with seasonal snow cover.
 The answer to the second equation will provide a simplistic alternative to implementing analytical solutions, which are replete with restrictions, particularly for the GST boundary condition.
-Finally, the answer to the third question should provide surface water hydrologists and ecologists with valuable information concerning the thermal sensitivity of baseflow-dominated rivers and the resilience of thermally-suitable fish habitat in a warming climate.
+Finally, the answer to the third question should provide surface water hydrologists and ecologists with valuable information concerning the thermal sensitivity of shallow aquifers and baseflow-dominated rivers and the resilience or sensitivity of cold-water fish habitat to a warming climate.

-Study site
+2 Study site

-The geographic location selected for this study is the Catamaran Brook catchment (~53 km2) in east-central NB, Canada (46° 52' N latitude; 66° 06' W longitude).
+The geographic location selected for this study is the Catamaran Brook catchment ($\sim 53 \text{ km}^2$) in east-central NB, Canada ($46^{\circ}52'$ N latitude, $66^{\circ}06'$ W longitude).
 Catamaran Brook is a third-order tributary of the Little Southwest Miramichi River (Fig. 1).
 The Catamaran Brook catchment has a mixed coniferous (65%) and deciduous (35%) Acadian forest cover (Cunjak et al., 1990).
-Portions of the catchment were clearcut in 1996 (Alexander, 2006).
-The annual average precipitation in the region is 1140 mm, with approximately 33 % falling as snow (Cunjak et al., 1993).
+Portions of the catchment were clear-cut in 1996 (Alexander, 2006).
+The annual average precipitation in the region is 1140 mm, with approximately 33% falling as snow (Cunjak et al., 1993).
 The region experiences a humid continental climate with arid, cold winters and warm, humid summers (Cunjak et al., 1990).